outrigdev/outrig/README.md

 ### Security

 - **No open ports** — Your program doesn't expose extra HTTP servers or ports.
-It attemps to make a domain socket connection to the outrig server.
-If the domain socket is not found or is not active, the SDK will remain dormant
+It attempts to make a domain socket connection to the outrig server.
+If the domain socket is not found or is not active, the SDK will remain in standby mode
 - **Secure by default** -- All connections stay on localhost (unless you explicitly configure it otherwise); no application data leaves your machine

 ### Telemetry